2023 K. Patricia Cross Future Leaders Award

 • It is not a requirement that a letter comes from the nominee's advisor, but most times this is true.
 The letters should come from individuals most familiar with the nominee's work as a graduate student and who can speak to the nominee's potential as a future leader of higher education.

 • We understand that many graduate students are employed, including those with full-time positions on or off campus.
-Graduate students who maintain student status and have been making steady progress toward a terminal degree are eligible for this award.
+Graduate students who maintain student status and have been making steady progress toward a terminal degree are eligible for these awards.

 We applaud and appreciate the accomplishments of those now in academic positions.
-However, this award is intended to recognize graduate students who show promise as future leaders of higher education, not those already established in academe or those who have been away from their graduate studies for a significant period.
-In general, nominees who are already senior-level leaders in higher education are not strong candidates for this award.
+However, these awards are intended to recognize graduate students who show promise as future leaders of higher education, not those already established in academe or those who have been away from their graduate studies for a significant period.
+In general, nominees who are already senior-level leaders in higher education are not strong candidates for these awards.

-• No. The award is presented at the Annual Meeting, and attendance is required.
-The 2023 Annual Meeting will be held in San Francisco, CA, January 18 -21, 2023.
+• Yes, you can still be nominated.
+The awards are presented at the Annual Meeting, but in-person attendance is not required.
+The 2024 Annual Meeting will be held in Washington, DC, January 17–19, 2024.

 • Yes.
 AAC&U frequently gets multiple nominations from one institution and, at times, more than one from the same department.